affimnem/content-security-policy/README.md

 ## 1. Correctness

 As per the license, there is no warranty, but the number one rule is:
-> If you don't deliberately bypass any safeguards when constructing a CSP programmatically, the string you obtain from
+> If you don't deliberately bypass any safeguards when constructing a CSP
-> it will be according to spec.
+> programmatically, the string you obtain from it will be according to spec.

 Note that this does not mean your CSP will be _effective_!
 A `script-src` with `'unsafe-inline'` is correct according to the spec, but you loose any XSS protection CSP could have provided you!

 ## 2. Useful

-Handling the objects created with this library should be reasonably intuitive and "pythonic".
+Handling the objects created with this library should be reasonably intuitive and " pythonic".